 If assistance and support for homeless families is needed, contact the school principal.

-Lockers/Locks Students have the option of using a lock on their hallway locker.
-NOTE: Students are encouraged to use a hallway locker in order to make sure they know what is in their locker.
+Lockers/Locks Each student will be provided with a hallway locker and a Physical Education locker.
+Students are required to place school locks on their hallway locker and Physical Education locker and have their lockers locked correctly at all times.
+A lock for their hallway locker will be issued to all students at the beginning of their freshman school year.
+Students will be responsible for this lock until they graduate at which time they will need to turn their lock in.
 Students will be issued a lock for their Physical Education locker at the beginning of each school year which will be turned in at the end of each school year.
 Students will also need to turn in their locks upon transferring.
 Students who do not turn in a lock will be fined \$5.00.
 Replacement locks will cost the students \$5.00.
 Only school issued locks will be allowed.
 In an emergency or other situation, where there is a reasonable belief to suspect that illegal or questionable objects/substances are in a student's locker, the school reserves the right to open and search that locker.
 Students are only allowed the use of one hallway locker and one gym locker.
 Each student is responsible for the condition of the locker that has been issued for their use.
 Nothing may be taped or attached to the outside of any locker.